informalsystems/tendermint-rs/docs/architecture/adr-010-time-api-sanity.md

-  If `Time` is meant to be used in performance-sensitive workloads for operations with date-time values, such as offsetting by a duration, time difference, or time comparisons, its internal representation should be more optimized for integer arithmetics.
+  If `Time` is meant to be used in performance-sensitive workloads for operations with date-time values, such as offsetting by a duration, time difference, or time comparisons, its internal representation should be more optimized for integer arithmetic.

 * The `Time::as_rfc3339` conversion method is
   [named improperly][guideline-naming] with regard to Rust naming guidelines.